esnible/middleware2017/exercise-3/README.md

 # Record the port number between 9080 and TCP, e.g. 9080:32276/TCP would be port 32276
 kubectl get services | grep productpage-np
 # Record the public IP
-bx cs workers guestbook # or use your own cluster name
+bx cs workers middleware2017 # or use your own cluster name
 ```

 Point your browser to `<public-IP>:<nodeport>/productpage`.
 You should see the Bookinfo UI there.
 We will be